 An employee out sick for two consecutive work days may be required to produce a doctor's certificate.
 An employee out sick for three or more work days shall be required to produce a doctor's certificate.
 A doctor’s certificate will be required for all sick days taken commencing with the tenth (10th) day each year.
 A failure to produce a requested or required doctor's certificate shall result in a loss of pay for the employee for the days the employee did not report for work.

-Upon retirement from the Authority, an employee will be reimbursed for any unused sick days, up to 120 days, at the rate of 50% of the employee's rate of pay.
+Upon retirement from the Authority, an employee will be reimbursed for any unused sick days, at the rate of 50% of the employee's rate of pay but in an amount not to exceed the limits as set forth in pursuant to the provisions of N.J.S.A 43:15C-1.
 An employee will be considered a retiree upon making application and receiving pension from the PERS.
-In the event of the death of an employee, his or her estate shall receive reimbursement for any unused sick days, up to 120 days, at the rate of 50% of the employee's rate of pay.
+In the event of the death of an employee, his or her estate shall receive reimbursement for any unused sick days, at the rate of 50% of the employee's rate of pay.

 Any employee who quits, is laid off or is terminated shall not receive compensation for accrued sick days.

 Article XIV - Leave of Absence, Jury Duty, Bereavement

 Employees may be granted personal leaves of absence for periods of up to thirty (30) days at the discretion of the Authority.
 Extensions thereof may be made at the discretion of the Authority.
 All leaves of absence shall be without pay and subject to the approval of the Authority.
 Unless expressly set forth in writing by the Authority prior to the commencement of a leave of absence, an employee shall not be employed or engaged in any business enterprise during any leave of absence from the Authority.
 The denial of a request for a leave or extension thereof shall not be and cannot be a subject of a grievance.